 - After a dock?
 Check out the best Apple Watch charging stands

 Most screen protectors just cover the screen.
 Not this one: it’s a full body protector with sections to cover the entire Apple Watch body, although we’re not entirely sure why you might want to do that.
-At the time of writing the full coverage model is available for the Apple Watch 3 but not the Apple Watch 4.
+At the time of writing the full coverage model is available for the Apple Watch 3 but not the Apple Watch 4 or newer.

 It’s a 'liquid skin' film that you apply while wet, although some reviewers have found that the little sections for the sides of the Apple Watch are very, very fiddly to apply.
 The main screen bit is a doddle, though.

-This is one of the most affordable screen protectors going with the bonus of full casing protection for your Apple Watch 4 or 5.
+This is one of the most affordable screen protectors going with the bonus of full casing protection for the Apple Watch 4 or 5.